| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 evaluation is successful and the result is numeric, these numbers

-are used as indices of the statistics in the gofN
+are used as indices of the statistics in the gofN object to

 use on the RHS.
 If it is a character vector, it is treated as